 An important type of heat exchangers is the plate heat exchanger.
 This heat exchanger is made from metal plates that are joined together to form the heat exchanger unit.
 The process fluid and the heating/cooling fluid are allowed to flow within separate channels, allowing heat to be transferred from the hot fluid to the metal plates, and then from the metal plates to the colder fluid.
 The flow channels can be created using photochemical etching – a process that removes metal selectively from a metal plate using a chemical reagent.
+This report aims to demonstrate how the photochemical etching technique can be employed in the manufacture of plate heat exchangers, and how it can be useful in the optimisation of the design of such heat exchangers.
+But first, let us take a brief look at how heat is transferred between two fluids.

 On a molecular level, heat is a measure of the average kinetic energy of the molecules that make up a material (that is, the energy due to the movement of the molecules).
 In fluids (i.e. liquids and gases), molecules are in constant motion, and the faster they move, the higher their kinetic energy and the higher the temperature.
 The molecules of a solid, in contrast, do not move from one point to another; instead, they vibrate.
 The higher the temperature of the solid, the faster its molecules or atoms vibrate and the bigger the amplitude of the vibrations.